gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/quickstart.md

 docker run -p 8080:8080 gchq/gaffer-rest:2.0.0
 ```

-The Swagger rest API should be available at
+The Swagger REST API should be available at
 [http://127.0.0.1:8080/rest](http://127.0.0.1:8080/rest) to try out.

 Be aware that as the image uses the map store backend by default, all graph